openpreserve/jpylyzer/_posts/2023-11-07-jpylyzer-2-2-release-candidate.md

 jpylyzer --format jhc oj-ht-byte_causal.jhc > out-jhc.xml
 ```

 Note that not many encoders support HTJ2K at this stage, and the code has only been tested on a limited number of sample files.
-These files do not ecompass all of HTJ2K's features.
+These files do not encompass all of HTJ2K's features.
 We encourage HTJ2K users to contribute additional files to the [Jpylyzer test files repository](https://github.com/openpreserve/jpylyzer-test-files), and [report](https://github.com/openpreserve/jpylyzer/issues) any unexpected behaviour.

 ## Additional codestream markers